Why should I have a home inspection?

 How do we pay for our inspection?

 A personal check or cash is fine.
 We also take Visa, Master Card, Discover, Diners Club, and American Express for your convienience.
 There is an option to pay on line when we email you our contract.
 An invoice is emailed for your records.
-We ask that you pay the inspector at the conclusion of the inspection.
+We do have to be paid before we can release the report.

 Do we have insurance?